vbalab/ysda/semester_02/rl/notes.md

 Simple Experience Replay treats all transitions equally, but not all of them are _useful_.

-> **Idea**: sample more frequently those transitions with higher “learning potential.”
+> 💡 sample more frequently those transitions with higher “learning potential.”

 - TD error: $ \delta_i = r + \gamma \max_{a'} Q(s', a') - Q(s, a) $